9.A.24 The Mitochondrial Cholesterol/Porphyrin/5-aminolevulinic acid Uptake Translocator Protein (TSPO) Family

 The central channel Tom40 of the preprotein translocase of the outer mitochondrial membrane (TOM of the OMM) complex is thought to be responsible for the import of virtually all preproteins synthesized outside the mitochondria.
-Otera et al. (2007) analyzed the topogenesis of the peripheral benzodiazepine receptor (PBR), which integrates into the mitochondrial outer membrane (MOM) through five hydrophobic transmembrane segments (TMSs) and functions in cholesterol and porphyrin import into the inner membrane.
-Analyses of in vitro and in vivo import into TOM component-depleted mitochondria reveal that PBR import (1) depends on the import receptor Tom70 but requires neither the Tom20 and Tom22 import receptors nor the import channel Tom40, (2) shares the post-Tom70 pathway with the C-tail-anchored proteins, and (3) requires factors in the mitochondrial intermembrane space.
-Furthermore, membrane integration of mitofusins and mitochondrial ubiquitin ligase, MOM proteins with two and four TMSs, respectively, proceeds through the same initial pathway.
-Thus, an unidentified pathway for the membrane integration of MOM proteins with multiple TMSs was identified (Otera et al., 2007).
+Otera et al. (2007) analyzed the topogenesis of the peripheral benzodiazepine receptor (PBR), which integrates into the mitochondrial outer membrane (MOM) through five hydrophobic TMSs and functions in cholesterol and porphyrin import into the inner membrane.
+Analyses of in vitro and in vivo import into TOM component-depleted mitochondria revealed that PBR import (1) depends on the import receptor Tom70 but requires neither the Tom20 nor Tom22 import receptors, nor the import channel Tom40, (2) shares the post-Tom70 pathway with C-tail-anchored proteins, and (3) requires factors in the mitochondrial intermembrane space.
+Furthermore, membrane integration of mitofusins and mitochondrial ubiquitin ligase, MOM proteins with two and four TMSs, respectively, proceeds through the same initial pathway (Otera et al., 2007).